 2018 Volkswagen Atlas R-Line

-The platform is the SUV version of the Volkswagen Group’s MLB design, found in the latest Audi Q5 and Q7 as well as the Bentley Bentayga.
-The flexible platform will also underpin the redesigned Porsche Cayenne, a new Lamborghini SUV and a new full-size VW SUV based on the T-Prime Concept GTE from the 2016 Beijing auto show.
+The platform is the SUV version of the Volkswagen Group’s MLB design, common to the Audi Q7, Bentley Bentayga, Lamborghini Urus and Porsche Cayenne.
+The flexible platform is also tipped to underpin a new full-size VW SUV based on the T-Prime Concept GTE from the 2016 Beijing auto show.

 The redesigned Touareg looks to have adopted a wider, more dynamic look than the outgoing model.
 We also expect it to be lighter and feature a more upmarket interior.
 New tech goodies should include a digital instrument cluster as well as some driver assist systems and perhaps even some semi-autonomous tech.

 It’s too early to talk specifics but we could see an inline-4 introduced as the base option.
 Above this should be a V-6 and eventually a plug-in hybrid option.
 The standard transmission should continue to be an 8-speed automatic.